 Final Thoughts

-Dragon Masters has earned a permanent place on our bookshelf.
+Dragon Masters has earned a place on our bookshelf.
 Between the exciting dragons, approachable reading level, recurring characters, and steady stream of adventures, it has become one of the easiest book series for us to recommend to young readers.

 If your child enjoys fantasy, dragons, magic, teamwork, and action-packed chapter books, Dragon Masters is an excellent next step after series like Magic Tree House.
 With more than 30 books available and new releases continuing to arrive, there is plenty of reading material to keep young Dragon Masters busy for quite a while.